Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: Results

-Participants also highlighted the agent's attitude in relationship building.
-Unlike existing systems that appeared overly submissive, this agent displayed boundaries and independence, which conveyed authenticity and a sense of mutual respect: \textit{"From the perspective of ordinary agents, especially with ChatGPT, the responses tend to be obsequious, like putting me in a higher position.
-But this agent, while still using friendly words, didn't feel excessively flattering—it was more like equal communication.”} (P10).
-Others appreciated its ability to refuse or insist based on its own "world logic”: \textit{"The relationship felt more like a friendship, because tools won't reject you, but a friend will.”} (P1).
-Although one participant interpreted this as a sense of disconnection or \textit{"talking past each other”} (P13), most regarded such behavior as enhancing authenticity and trust-enhancing.
+Participants also highlighted perceived boundaries when explaining equality judgments.
+Some contrasted the agent with assistants they experienced as overly deferential: \textit{From the perspective of ordinary agents, especially with ChatGPT, the responses tend to be obsequious, like putting me in a higher position.
+But this agent, while still using friendly words, didn't feel excessively flattering; it was more like equal communication.} (P10).
+P10 separates friendly wording from flattery -- the distinction between demeanor and stance adaptation drawn in \cite{sun2026friendly} -- and the life context we added is itself the kind of interaction context reported to raise sycophancy \cite{jain2026interaction}.
+Others interpreted refusal or insistence based on the agent's world logic as relevant to the relationship: \textit{The relationship felt more like a friendship, because tools won't reject you, but a friend will.} (P1).
+These comments explain participants' perceived equality judgments; friendship-like interpretations are treated as participant language that requires careful ethical framing.
+One participant also interpreted this as a sense of disconnection or \textit{talking past each other} (P13), underscoring that agent-side autonomy cues can both enrich and disrupt interaction.

-On this foundation, participants showed a greater willingness to share and engage.
-Memory mechanisms that preserved coherence increased trust and sustained interaction: \textit{"I basically asked every question as a follow-up, not completely new ones.
+On this foundation, some participants reported greater willingness to continue interaction.
+Memory mechanisms that preserved coherence increased trust and sustained interaction: \textit{I basically asked every question as a follow-up, not completely new ones.
 And I could clearly feel that he remembered the previous content.
-That made me want to chat more.”} (P22).
-Moreover, accurate task understanding and relevant feedback further strengthened motivation: \textit{"Its answers were more directly relevant to the question.
-When I asked something, it would respond directly, rather than giving empty or off-topic responses.” }(P22).
-However, despite these glimpses of peer-like dynamics, the lack of physical tangibility in text-based personas left the agent's independent identity feeling somewhat hollow without visual grounding.
+That made me want to chat more.} (P22).
+Moreover, accurate task understanding and relevant feedback further strengthened motivation: \textit{Its answers were more directly relevant to the question.
+When I asked something, it would respond directly and avoid empty or off-topic responses. }(P22).
+However, despite these equality-related interpretations, the lack of physical tangibility in text-based personas left the agent's independent identity feeling somewhat hollow without visual grounding.
 This qualitative nuance explains why the Unobservable condition did not yield a statistically significant increase in overall equality scores compared to the baseline.